BattleSport: Reception

 GamePro gave the 3DO version a recommendation.
 While they said the game is harder than it should be due to slippery controls and an overabundance of powerups to flip through, they felt the strong graphics, audio, and fast-paced gameplay "make this a game worth playing."
 A reviewer for Next Generation gave the game an even stronger recommendation, praising the unique gameplay concept, exceptionally good polygon graphics by 3DO standards, huge variety of power-up items, and consistently smooth frame rate even in the multiplayer mode, which he was especially enthusiastic about: "As with any split-screen, having your view so vertically limited is distracting, but the sheer fun and excitement of competing in this game against another human player is incredible."

 Though the 3DO version failed to reach a mass audience, it sold well enough to turn a profit.

 The game was less well-received when it appeared on the PlayStation, with critics praising the huge number of arenas and options but railing against the unnecessarily frustrating handling of the vehicles.
 Dan Hsu elaborated in Electronic Gaming Monthly, "It's difficult to catch the ball at any time, unless it's sitting still, or you and it are heading toward each other in a straight line."
 Commenting on the game's arcade-style simplicity, having little variety or long-term objectives to keep the player engaged, Jeff Kitts stated in GameSpot, "the fact is that there's just no need for a game like this on the PlayStation in 1997."

 Sequel

-A sequel, BattleSport II, was planned for the Nintendo 64, Panasonic M2 and PlayStation, but never released.
+A sequel, BattleSport II, was planned for the Nintendo 64, and PlayStation, but never released.